-The magnificent Lord Siva Nataraja Shrine is situated at a lovely hilltop location overlooking theLOTUS Shrine, with a panoramic view of the Blue Ridge Mountains in the distance.
+The magnificent Lord Siva Nataraja Shrine is situated at a lovely hilltop location overlooking the LOTUS Shrine, with a panoramic view of the Blue Ridge Mountains in the distance.
 Dedicated in 1991, the site is known as “Kailash,” named after the holy abode of Lord Siva in the Himalayas.

 Lord Siva Nataraja, the Lord of the Cosmic Dance, dances with a flaming halo symbolizing the Pranava OM or universal intelligence/energy.
 He “dances,” or rotates, every six hours for approximately ten minutes, at 12 noon, 6 p.m.,12 midnight, and 6 a.m.
-The Moorti is enclosed by glass on all sides.
+The Murti is enclosed by glass on all sides.

-Puja (Hindu ritual worship) is performed daily inside the Sanctum, generally at 11:45 a.m.
+Puja (Hindu ritual worship) is performed daily inside the sanctum, generally at 11:45 a.m.
 On Pradosham (Lord Siva’s special holy day), puja is performed at dusk instead.
-The Sanctum is open only during pujas.
+The sanctum is open only during pujas.
 Please check with the Ashram for exact timing and any timing changes.